-Joshua brings some 20 years of experience in the nonprofit sector to Alpha, having served in both staff and board roles at several churches and nonprofits.
-He is also a Gallup Certified Strengths Coach and ordained Foursquare pastor.
+Joshua brings over 20 years of experience in the nonprofit sector to Alpha, having served in both staff and board roles at several nonprofits and churches.
+He has an MBA from Antioch University and is also a Gallup Certified CliftonStrengths Coach.

 He and his wife Jamie were first introduced to Alpha in 2007 when their third daughter was born with Down syndrome.
 A few years later, with a confidence gained in part through the support Alpha provided, they adopted their son, who also has Down syndrome, from Hong Kong.

 Over the years, Joshua and his family have become advocates for the mission of Alpha; empowering individuals with intellectual and developmental disabilities by supporting families, creating opportunities, and fostering belonging.
 He served on the Alpha board of directors from 2011-2018, the final three years as board president, on both the development and finance committees, and on staff as Associate Executive Director before becoming Executive Director in September of 2019.